 A few developers told me that they got the code from a repository or downloaded it from a blogger that is an authority on HREFLang so it must be correct.
 One one cases the code was 100% correct but the source was incorrect.
 It was using the country language tag on the page and that was not converting it to the correct ISO codes.
 This is common with many sites that use UK for their /uk site or JP for the language code for Japan.

-They assume the same code they use to add canonical tags will work and/or they read that HREFlang is like a canonical so they use the canonical tag in place of the self-referencing tag in the page.
+Developers may assume the same code they use to add canonical tags will work and/or they read that HREFlang is like a canonical so they use the canonical tag in place of the self-referencing tag on the page.
 In XML site maps we see them add in image and video information making the files far too large.
+They may use relative URL’s because it is allowed for canonical tags or other links.

-This follows the main reason – if you don’t have good specifications and acceptance testing then you run a high chance or getting something that does not work.
-Since there is not a solid QA testing or Acceptance testing Your developers did not test it before they deployed it
+This follows the main reason – if you don’t have good specifications and acceptance testing then you run a high chance of getting something that does not work.
+Since there is not solid QA testing or Acceptance testing your developers did not test it before they deployed it.
+We see this a lot with incorrect tags and partial implementations.

 I see this one a lot with automated systems that add the tags to the pages and don’t include some countries or languages or just set it up for the home pages and/or category pages.
 In some cases the sites are on different servers or have localized URL’s which is why they are not integrated.
 Our HREFLang Implementation research found that 14% of the most localized sites only had HREFLang implemented on the home page.